-Realization 3: Confidence is alignment
+Realization 3: Confidence Is Alignment

 When you are true to your values, dreams, and potential, your confidence is natural and not forced.
 That is, when your mind, body, and spirit are in complete alignment, the natural confidence you exhibit can be noticed by everyone.

 This alignment extends to what you feel and what you do too.
 When you feel like doing X, but end up doing Y, the disparity can shake hamper confidence.
-On the contrary, when you align your values with your behavior, you are not only naturally good at what you are doing, but you are happier when doing the same – this unleashes a raw sense of confidence that is magnetic.
+On the contrary, when you align your values with your behaviour, you are not only naturally good at what you are doing, but you are happy when doing the same – this unleashes a raw sense of confidence that is magnetic.

 As an introvert, there is no reason for you to behave like you an extrovert.
 Staying true to your feelings of what you want to do, is the best approach to confidence.